HDrizzle/rusty_logic_core/README.md

 The simulator has a variety of built-in logic gates as well as some more complicated components like encoders, decoders, memory, flip flops, etc. When a component is placed down (left click) or moved, its connections to wires are automatically updated.

+### The Clock

+Every circuit has its own clock which can be setup under the "Circuit Settings" menu.
+To access the clock in the circuit add the "Clock Source" component.
+All Clock source components use the simulation's clock state and will therefore always be the same.
+To prevent timing issues, the clock will be prevented from transitioning until all previous changes have been propagated.
+This means that even if the clock is set arbitrarily fast, it will only go so fast as to not timing issues.

+A sub-circuit will have a different internal clock than the the parent circuit which is usually not ideal.
+In this situation, just have a normal connection pin called "Clock" or whatever on the sub-circuit so it can be clock by the outside circuit correctly.

 ### Splitters & Buses

 Often when building computers and other such complicated circuits, there will be a bunch of wires all connected similarly to corresponding pins.
 This is called a bus and can be annoying to work with when all the individual wires are seperate, which is why I added Splitters (inspired by CircuitVerse).
 Spltters can merge a bunch of individual wires into one graphical wire to make a bus more compact yet still keep corresponding wires connected normally.
 They are only a graphical feature and do not affect the performance of the simulation.